-2. Persons with Disabilities
+Persons with Disabilities

-Persons with disabilities face additional housing challenges.
-Encompassing a broad group of individuals living with a variety of physical, cognitive, and sensory impairments, many people with disabilities live on fixed incomes and are in need of specialized care, yet often rely on family members for assistance due to the high cost of care.
-In Antioch, 15.2 percent of residents have a disability of any kind that may require accessible housing, which is a higher percentage than the County (11.1 percent) and the region (9.6 percent).
+Persons with disabilities, defined as those living -with a variety of physical, cognitive, and/or sensory impairments, face additional housing challenges.
+Encompassing a broad group of individuals living with a variety of physical, cognitive, and sensory impairments, many peoplePersons with disabilities often live on fixed incomes and need are in need of specialized care, yet often rely on family members for assistance due to the high cost of care.
+In Antioch, 15.2 percent of residents have a disability of any kind and of any kind that may require accessible housing, which is a higher percentage than the County-county (11.1 percent) and the region (9.6 percent).
 The American Community Survey (ACS) documents the presence of the following types of disabilities among Antioch's residents: